 You must complete a 3-year full-time Bachelor of Astronomy or an undergraduate science degree, majoring in physics or astrophysics.

-Next, study a 1.5-year to 2-year full-time Master's or PhD in astronomy or astrophysics.
-Once you have the necessary qualifications, you are ready to apply for Astronomer positions in Australia.
+Next, study a 1.5-year to 2-year full-time Master or PhD in astronomy or astrophysics.
+Once you have the qualifications, you can apply for Astronomer positions in Australia.

-Some astronomy labs are highly competitive workplaces that require research work experience with formal education.
+Some astronomy labs are highly competitive workplaces requiring research experience with formal education.

-To become a more desirable candidate, you can consider earning work experience by working on research projects with professors or working as a lab intern during or between degrees.
+To become a more desirable candidate, consider earning work experience by working on research projects with professors or working as a lab intern during or between degrees.